hotwired/stimulus/handbook/06_installing_stimulus.md

 Stimulus supports all evergreen, self-updating desktop and mobile browsers out of the box.
 If your application needs to support older browsers, include polyfills for `Array#find`, `Array.from`, `Element#closest`, `Map`, `Object.assign`, `Promise`, and `Set` before loading Stimulus.

-Stimulus is known to support Internet Explorer 11+ and Safari 9+ using [these polyfills](https://github.com/stimulusjs/stimulus/blob/master/packages/%40stimulus/polyfills/index.js) from the [core-js](https://www.npmjs.com/package/core-js) and [element-closest](https://www.npmjs.com/package/element-closest) packages.
+If you need to support Internet Explorer 11+ and Safari 9+, you will need to use [these polyfills](https://github.com/stimulusjs/stimulus/blob/master/packages/%40stimulus/polyfills/index.js) from the [core-js](https://www.npmjs.com/package/core-js) and [element-closest](https://www.npmjs.com/package/element-closest) packages.